OpenMoonRay/openmoonray-docs/docs/scene-classes/light-filters/BarnDoorLightFilter.md

         default: 0.5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">distance from the BarnDoorLightFilter that the pre_barn_mode control takes effect</p>
+        <p class="scene-class-attr-comment">distance from the BarnDoorLightFilter that the pre_barn_mode control takes effect</p>

     </p>